What are Sun Superdays 2023 and how do they work? Tips and tricks to get ahead!

 Ghost code is a print run code - so sometimes there may be regional issues that make it impossible for unique codes to be printed on the papers.
 In this case, all papers from that print shop might have the same code, so there might be hundreds or thousands of the same code.
 These are sometimes shared online, such on a private Facebook group.
 This in a way is truly free, as you do not need to buy the newspaper to get the unique code, you just input the ghost code and it ticks that day.

 However, using too many ghost codes might invalidate your tickets!
 In 2022, there were nine ghost codes shared for Legoland booking period.
 These were then shared on social media by various pages and influencers, and also on extreme couponing and money-saving sites.
-Presumably this led to an influx of bookings using only the shared (free) codes, breaking the figurative camel's back and The Sun issues a statement on the app saying those tickets will be invalidated as they have broken the terms and conditions.
-A bit conflicting statements so far - some statements said it is a combination of certain codes, or more than three ghost codes, or bookings using only ghost codes.
+Presumably this led to an influx of bookings using only the shared (free) codes, breaking the figurative camel's back and The Sun issued a statement those tickets were invalidated as they broke the terms and conditions.
+From discussions online I gather it some were cancelled and some remained valid, and many were very stressed so I'd advise to stay clear of blatant rule-flouting of this sort.

 How can The Sun find out if I use ghost codes / double-bookings?

 They might not, or they might do.
-It is not too difficult to find out using current data analytics tools if there are multiple same names or same address details on separate bookings.
+It wouldn't be difficult to use data analytic tools to find out multiple same names or same address details on separate bookings.
 Or if there are a lot of ghost codes attached to a wide variety of regional areas, it would flag up as suspicious, for example, if you were one day using a code issued in Cardiff, next day at Aberdeen, and third day in London.
-And tickets do get invalidated and cancelled if you break the rules and are found out - this has definitely happened to some.
+On some occasions people have reported their tickets have been cancelled due to detected double-bookings or overuse of ghost codes.

 Best tips for Sun Superdays - Conclusion